VeganMoney/Source/README.md

 Download the latest version of cpuminer from here https://bitcointalk.org/index.php?topic=55038.0 and extract the zip file.

-Create a .bat file named mine.bat and paste the following text into mine.bat.
+Create a .bat file named mine.bat and paste one of the following text lines into mine.bat.
+Note most systems will allow 127.0.0.1 but some will not .

 minerd --url=http://127.0.0.1:36890 --userpass=rpcusername:rpcpassword
+minerd --url=http://localhost:36890 --userpass=rpcusername:rpcpassword
+minerd --url=http://externalip:36890 --userpass=rpcusername:rpcpassword